digiflydk/Digifly_web/docs/README.md

     - Copy the `.env.local.example` file to a new file named `.env.local`.
     - Fill in the required Firebase project credentials.
 Your `FIREBASE_SERVICE_ACCOUNT_JSON` should be a base64-encoded string.
 3.  **Seed the Database**:
-    - Run the seeding script to populate your local Firestore with default content.
+    - Run the seeding script to populate your local Firestore with default content from `src/data/defaults.ts`.
     ```bash
     npm run cms:seed
     ```